CadeTormanen/hp-capstone-2025-docker/readme.txt

 		docker exec -it <container-name> /bin/bash

 OTHER INFO :
-DNS resolution for frontend code is done by your browser.
+DNS resolution for frontend code is done by your browser/computer.
+The frontend uses DNS to find the backend server and make API calls.
 This means you either need to:
-	1. change all frontend api call IP addresses to 192.168.0.201
+	1. change all frontend api call IP addresses to 192.168.0.201 while testing.
-	2. set api.wsuv-hp-capstone.com to resolve to 192.168.0.201 in your hosts file.
+	2. set api.wsuv-hp-capstone.com to resolve to 192.168.0.201 in your hosts file while testing.
-This is unfortunate but I haven't found a good way around this yet.
+This is unfortunate but I haven't found a good way around this yet :)